Chlamydia

 Untreated chlamydia

 If chlamydia is not treated, it can spread to other parts of the body.
-The more times you have chlamydia the more likely you are to get complications from the infection.
+The more times you have chlamydia the more likely you are to have complications from the infection.

-If you have a vagina/front hole chlamydia can spread and cause PID (pelvic inflammatory disease) which may lead to long term pelvic pain, blocked fallopian tubes, infertility and ectopic pregnancy, where the pregnancy develops outside of the womb.
+If you have a vagina/front hole chlamydia can spread and cause PID (pelvic inflammatory disease) which may lead to long-term pelvic pain, discomfort or pain during sex that is felt deep in the pelvis, bleeding between periods and after sex, heavy and painful periods, blocked fallopian tubes, infertility and ectopic pregnancy, where the pregnancy develops outside of the womb.

 Regular testing

-Anyone can get chlamydia and you can only be certain you have chlamydia if you have a test, so regular STI tests are a both a good idea and important for your sexual wellbeing.
-This is true for everyone although it’s especially the case if you are starting a new relationship, if you want to stop using condoms with your partner, if you have multiple partners or if you don’t use condoms consistently.
+It is a good idea to test for STIs if you are starting a new relationship, if you want to stop using condoms with your partner, if you have multiple partners or don’t use condoms during sex.

-There is no reason to be embarrassed or guilty about getting an STI, in fact we know that these feelings actually stop people from getting tested and treated, making it more likely that STIs will impact on your sexual health and are passed on to your partners.
+There is no reason to be embarrassed or feel guilty about having an STI.
+In fact we know these feelings actually stop people from getting tested and treated making it more likely that STIs will affect their sexual health and are passed on to partners.

 Further support

 Terrence Higgins Trust can provide emotional support if you are worried about your sexual health or have concerns about living with HIV.
-We can help you access services local to you across the UK, whether provided by us or by someone else.
+They can help you access services local to you, whether provided by Terrence Higgins Trust or by someone else.

 Call THT Direct on 0808 802 1221 for support, advice and information or email info@tht.org.uk